Our Lady of Fatima Senior Secondary School, Aligarh

 Our Lady of Fatima Senior Secondary School is a Catholic school in Aligarh, Uttar Pradesh, India affiliated from the Central Board of Secondary Education (CBSE Board) located at Ramghat Road, Aligarh.
-The principal is Sr. Jyotsana.

-Our Lady of Fatima was established in 1961, and was the first English medium school in Aligarh.
+It was established in 1961, and was the first English medium school in Aligarh.
 It is managed by Catholic nuns of the Franciscan Sisters of St. Mary of the Angels (F.S.M.A) order.
 The school runs a program for educating underprivileged children in the evenings.

 History

 The school began in 1961 on the suggestion of Dominic Athaide, the Archbishop of Agra.
-Sister Stanislaus, a founding member, rented four rooms in a house, to conduct classes.
+Sister Stanislaus, a founding member, rented four rooms in a house to conduct classes.
 As demand for admission grew, the founding sisters using a loan from the diocese and personal funds purchased land on Ramghat Road for construction of the current school site, to which the school relocated in 1967.
 In that year, Sister Stanislaus was made the first principal.

 The school attained provincial affiliation with CBSE in 1969, which became permanent in 1978.
 The first batch of students to clear standard X examination was in 1971.
 Tariq Mansoor, MLC, was one of the 13 students in the second batch to pass out in 1972.

 For most of its history the school educated students till standard X. In 2018, the school received CBSE approval to teach standard XI and XII courses as well.

-In 2020, the school received media coverage for waiving fees for 2 months due to the COVID-19 pandemic.
+In 2020, the school received media coverage for waiving fees for two months due to the COVID-19 pandemic.
 In 2021, the school celebrated its 60th anniversary by opening a garden gym facility.